Tilenga / Kingfisher Oil Fields and East African Crude Oil Pipeline

 Under Fire

 TotalEnergies is no longer getting away with this.
 Ugandan and French organizations have taken the oil giant to court for breaching the French “duty of vigilance” law.
 This law binds TotalEnergies, its subsidiaries and subcontractors to prevent human rights violations and environmental damages wherever the company is operating.[27]
-The organizations are convinced that TotalEnergies is breaching this law with its dirty projects in Uganda and Tanzania.[28][29]
-In February 2023, the court dismissed the case for procedural reasons, but the organizations plan to continue taking legal action against TotalEnergies.
-In the meantime, four organizations from Uganda, Kenya and Tanzania have also taken the EACOP project to the East African Court of Justice.1235315313 26 members of affected communities from Uganda and civil society organizations have filed a separate lawsuit against the Tilenga and EACOP projects in France.
+The organizations are convinced that TotalEnergies is breaching this law with its dirty projects in Uganda and Tanzania.
+In February 2023, the court dismissed the case for procedural reasons, but the organizations plan to continue taking legal action against TotalEnergies.19491 In the meantime, four organizations from Uganda, Kenya and Tanzania have also taken the EACOP project to the East African Court of Justice.1235315313 26 members of affected communities from Uganda and civil society organizations have filed a separate lawsuit against the Tilenga and EACOP projects in France.
 They demand that TotalEnergies pay reparations and take responsibility for driving people from their land and limiting their access to food.1531515317

-Some of the world’s largest banks and insurance companies have already ruled out support for EACOP, a project that is “too hard to defend”.[32]
+The developers of EACOP are struggling to secure sufficient funding.19495 Some of the world’s largest banks and insurance companies have already ruled out support for EACOP, a project that is “too hard to defend”.[32]
 Among them are BNP Paribas, Société Générale, Crédit Agricole, Barclays, Credit Suisse, ANZ, UniCredit, Mizuho and AXA.[33]12359 Still, all of them continue to support the companies behind this megaproject: CNOOC and TotalEnergies.

 Check out the video: